 Interviewer: Franziska von Rosen

-Franziska von Rosen: Can we start with your name and a bit about your background?
+Franziska von Rosen: Could we start by you giving us your name and a bit of your background?

-FvR: How does it make you feel when you dance to the sound of the drum?
+FvR: What does it make you feel like?

 * * *